BALABHASKARARAO/azure-devops-notes/class-1/README.md

 | Container orchestation | Kubernetes | Kubernetes , note: creeate kubernetes cluster use "AWS EKS " service | Kubernetes  note: creeate kubernetes cluster use "Azure AKS" service | Kubernetes  note: creeate kubernetes cluster use "GCP GKE" service |
 | Infra as a code | terraform | terraform/AWS cloud formation | terraform/Azure ARM templates | Terraform |

+* Notes:
+  * In the case of __AWS DevOps services__  AWS code commit, AWS code build, AWS code pipline, AWS code deploy and AWS artifact service --> these are part of AWS cloud only.
+  * In the case of __AZure DevOps services__  Azure Repo, Azure pipleine, Azure Artifact , Azure test plans, and Azure Boards --> these are seperatedpart from Azure cloud, providing as another product of Microsoft.
+     * https://portal.azure.com  --> to connect to Azure cloud
+     * https://dev.azure.com/<organiation-name> ---> to connect Azure DevOps services.

+  * In the case of __GCP DevOps services__  GCP cloud source, GCP cloud Build, GCP artifact repository --> these are part of __GCP__ cloud only.

+### Why Azure DevOps is more popular compare to AWS DevOps?

+* Rich matured service compare to AWS DevOps and GCP DevOps.
+* No need to develop __custom scripts__ to implement CI/CD
+* pre-defined tasks are avaible in Azure DevOps
+* to implement and Easy maintain the DevOps operations.